-Plasma cell pododermatitis is a condition wherein the paw is inflamed due to plasma cells.
-This condition is more commonly known as pillow foot, due to how a cat’s inflamed paw may look like a pillow.
+Plasma cell pododermatitis is a condition where the paw is inflamed due to plasma cells.
+This condition is more commonly known as pillow foot due to how a cat’s inflamed paw looks like a pillow.

 Pododermatitis is caused by plasma cells.
-These are cells that produce antibodies, which are used to fight against infection or inflammation.
-Because of this, medical experts believe that pododermatitis is caused by an underlying medical condition related to the immune system.
+These are cells that produce antibodies that are used to fight against infection or inflammation.
+Medical experts believe that pododermatitis is caused by an underlying condition related to the immune system.
+Symptoms include:

-- Mostly affects more than one foot (as opposed to other sources of inflammation, like insect bites, which only affect one area or foot)
+- It mostly affects more than one foot.
+Other sources of inflammation, like insect bites, only affect one area or foot.

-If your cat’s pink paw pad turns to a pale white, your cat may have feline anemia.
-This refers to a condition in which the number of red blood cells decreases in a cat.
+If your cat’s pink paw pad turns to a pale white, your cat may have anemia.
+This is a condition where the number of red blood cells decreases.

-- Toxins: Toxins from drugs, plants, and chemicals can cause anemia.
+- Toxins: Toxins from drugs, plants, and chemicals can lead to anemia.
 Plants like oak and red maple, foods like fava beans and onions, and metals like copper and zinc are toxic to cats.

-- Infections: Infections can be caused by bacteria, viruses, and other organisms.
+- Infections: These are caused by bacteria, viruses, and other organisms.

 - Hypophosphatemia: This is a condition where there are insufficient phosphates in the blood.
 This can occur in cats with diabetes.

-- Nutritional deficiencies: Anemia may be caused by a lack of nutrients needed to make red blood cells.
-These include iron, niacin, and vitamin E.
+- Nutritional deficiencies: Anemia may be caused by a lack of nutrients (iron, niacin, and vitamin E) needed to make red blood cells.

 - Bone marrow diseases: Anemia can also be caused by bone marrow diseases.
-A common example is leukemia, as shown in this study in the Journal of the National Cancer Institute.
-Feline leukemia is the second leading cause of death in cats.
+One common example is leukemia, as demonstrated in this study in the Journal of the National Cancer Institute.

-Your vet will require a blood test called a complete blood count.
+Your vet will require a complete blood count.
 This will determine the response of the bone marrow, the condition of the blood cells, and the severity of your cat’s anemia.

-Blood tests will also be done to rule out the presence of parasites, which are a common cause of anemia.
-If parasites aren’t the cause of the anemia, tests will be done to check for hemolytic causes.
+Blood tests will also be performed to rule out parasites, which are a common cause of anemia.
+If parasites aren’t the reason for anemia, tests will be done to check for hemolytic causes.

 Hemolytic diseases refer to conditions that destroy red blood cells.
 The presence of infectious agents will also be tested.
 If all other causes are ruled out, a test will be done on the bone marrow.
 Symptoms include: